Why McCarthy launched an impeachment inquiry without a vote — and why he can

 Asked if the same legal weight exists through just the word of the Speaker rather than through a full House vote, Jordan said: “I think there’s that potential.”

-“And I don’t think the speaker said he was opposed to having a vote.
-We may have at some point,” Jordan said.
+“And I don’t think the Speaker said he was opposed to having a vote.
+We may have [one] at some point,” Jordan said.

 Some Republicans would have preferred a vote, but they are not objecting to McCarthy’s unilateral declaration.